adarshpuri20/PointNet-and-PointNet-based-approaches-for-Object-Detection-and-Classification-in-Autonomous-Driving/README.md

 <img width="589" height="598" alt="image" src="https://github.com/user-attachments/assets/1884cc7d-c7f0-41c9-b458-d2bf552c78ee" />

-* PCA (Priniciple Component Analysis): Uses eigenvalue decomposition of the covariance matrix of the points to find the main directions of variation.
+* PCA (Principal Component Analysis): Uses eigenvalue decomposition of the covariance matrix of the points to find the main directions of variation.
 The normal to the plane is given by the eigenvector corresponding to the smallest eigenvalue.
 <img width="629" height="625" alt="image" src="https://github.com/user-attachments/assets/a42e2423-db9f-4204-9e40-74f999a802bf" />